rkudipud/gha_poc/devops/docs/GITHUB_ACTIONS.md

 2. **Configuration Problems**:
    - Validate YAML syntax in configuration files
    - Check for correct indentation and structure
-   - Use the test-config-manager to validate PR test configuration
+   - Use the test_config_manager to validate PR test configuration

 3. **Waiver Issues**:
    - Ensure waiver format is correct